Apply for a water abstraction licence

 Dewatering excavations, managing silt-laden runoff, and disposing of concrete washwater typically require a discharge permit.
 Plan for this early in your project timeline.

-If your premises is not connected to a public sewer and uses a private sewage treatment plant, you need a standard rules permit or an exemption for discharges of treated domestic sewage up to 5 cubic metres per day.
+If your premises is not connected to a public sewer and uses a private sewage treatment plant, you need a standard rules permit or an exemption for discharges of treated domestic sewage up to 5 cubic metres per day to surface water, or up to 2 cubic metres per day to ground.

 Industrial cooling water returned to a watercourse at elevated temperature requires a bespoke permit.
 Thermal pollution can harm aquatic life, so the Environment Agency sets specific temperature limits.